brandur/sorg/content/drafts/postgres-atomicity.md

-Having used MongoDB in production for a few years now and seeing first-hand the operational catastrophe inherent to this type of non-ACID data store, I've taken a keen interest in the subject of data correctness.
-Software is fallible and there are a lot of things in a computer that can go wrong, so how are some databases able to offer such strong data guarantees?
+Having used MongoDB in production for a few years now and seeing first-hand the operational catastrophe inherent to this type of non-ACID data store, I've taken an interest in the subject of data correctness.
+My curiosity was piqued: software is fallible and there are a lot of things in a computer that can go wrong, so how are some databases able to offer such strong data guarantees?

 Postgres's implementation in particular is known to provide powerful transaction semantics with little overhead.
-And while I've used it for years, it's not something that I've understood.
+And while I've used it for years, it's never been something that I've understood.
 Postgres works reliably enough that I've been able to treat it as a black box -- wonderfully useful, but with inner workings that are a mystery.

 This article looks into how Postgres keeps the books on its transactions, how they're committed atomically, and some